-Moomoo Financial Inc. (the "Company") is a Delaware corporation incorporated on December 17, 2015.
-The Company is a wholly owned subsidiary of Futu US Inc. (the "Parent").
+Moomoo Financial Inc. (the Company) is a Delaware corporation incorporated on December 17, 2015.
+The Company is a wholly owned subsidiary of Futu US Inc. (the Parent).
 The Company is a registered broker under the Securities Exchange Act of 1934 and is a member of the Financial Industry Regulatory Authority ("FINRA") and Securities Investor Protection Corporation ("SIPC").
 The Company's broker license was approved by FINRA on January 19, 2018.

 Acting as agent, the Company facilitates the purchase and sale of equities and options through a phone-based trading application.
-The Company also provides retail investors the ability to participate in initial offerings of securities ("IPO").
-The Company also offers a cash sweep program which allows customers' uninvested cash balances to earn interest with program banks insured by the Federal Deposit Insurance Corporation ("FDIC").
+The Company also provides retail investors the ability to participate in initial public offerings ("IPO") of securities.
+The Company offers a cash sweep program which allows customers' uninvested cash balances to earn interest with program banks insured by the Federal Deposit Insurance Corporation ("FDIC").

-To date, the company has not been profitable and has devoted substantially all of its efforts in growing and establishing its business.
+The Company's headquarters is in Palo Alto, CA. To date, the company has not been profitable and has devoted substantially all of its efforts to growing and establishing the business.
 The Parent remains fully committed to support the business with additional capital contributions.